timm/ezr/docs/dev.md

-# Developing Code, 101
+# Editing and Debugging

+(There notes are for any apprentice programmers reading this material.)

 ## Editing

-Pragmatically,
+Ideally,
-Ideally, we'd like to support everyone using whatever tools they like.
+we'd like to support everyone using whatever tools they like.

-Pragmatically, that is not possible.
-So please, humour us, at least once set yourself up with the latest version of Python running on Github codespaces.
+Pragmatically, when teaching dozens to 100s of students, that is not possible.
+So please, humor us, at least once set yourself up with the latest version of Python running on Github codespaces.